monsoonmaelstrom/book2/book2.md

 I look at Giorgi and he shrugs before saying, “If he asks.
 Yeah.
 Probably.”

 “Fair.
 I told Giorgi he would benefit from meeting me in the stables later.
-He’ll probably learn faster without the rest of slowing him down.”
+He’ll probably learn faster without the rest of you slowing him down.”

 “Ah,” Peter says.